NREL/foundational-industry-energy-data/INSTALL.md

 ### Installing with PIP

 Assuming that you already have Python installed in your system, you most probably have `pip` as well.
-To verify you can
+To confirm that you have Python and PIP installed and learn the versions you have, you can run

    ```bash
    python3 --version